andycha1234/Verilog/README.md

-# Verilog & SystemVerilog with UVM
+# Verilog/SystemVerilog, VHDL, and UVM
 This repository is a list of all projects done through coursework and personal projects to improve on Verilog and VHDL.